guardian/janus-app/README.md

 Use sbt to run Janus in development mode.

-The Node bundle is built using a `PlayRunHook`.

-The server will automatically recompile and reload when changes are made.

     sbt -Dconfig.file=<PATH>/janus.local.conf run

+The Node bundle is built using a [`PlayRunHook`](https://github.com/guardian/janus-app/blob/d2b7553d26f2dc52706fb053a7e138fce745710b/project/RunClientHook.scala#L1) which is [configured in `build.sbt`](https://github.com/guardian/janus-app/blob/d2b7553d26f2dc52706fb053a7e138fce745710b/build.sbt#L80).

+The frontend dev-server will automatically recompile and reload when changes are made.

 #### Local audit log support